groonga/groonga/doc/source/reference/sharding.rst

 Groonga supports time based sharding to resolve the limitation.

 It works in the same database.
 It doesn't work with multiple databases.
-It means that this sharding feature isn't distributed.
+It means that this sharding feature isn't for distributing large data to multiple hosts.

 If you want distributed sharding feature, use `Mroonga
 <http://mroonga.org/>`_ or `PGroonga
-<http://pgroonga.github.io>`_.
+<http://pgroonga.github.io/>`_.
 You can use sharding feature by MySQL
 or PostgreSQL.
-You'll be able to use `Droonga <http://droonga.org>`_ for distributed sharding feature soon.
+You'll be able to use `Droonga <http://droonga.org/>`_ for distributed sharding feature soon.

 Summary